Skip to main content

 Hashing

-The file is hashed using five algorithms:
+The file is hashed using three algorithms:

 • MD5 - Legacy identifier, still widely used in threat intel feeds